Joy Baba Loknath

 Joy Baba Lokenath was a Bengali daily soap opera which was premiered on Zee Bangla and digital platform Zee5.
 The show starred Bhaswar and Soumili in lead roles.
 It went off on 4 September 2020.

 Plot

-It is a mythological story which revolves around the life of Lokenath Brahmachari.
+It is a mythological story which revolves around the life of Loknath Brahmachari.
 This story shows how Lokenath became a great saint with the guidance of his Gurudev, Bhagwan Ganguly.